python-tut/tutorial/controlFlow.md

 |//|	Floor Division - The division of operands where the result is the quotient in which the digits after the decimal point are removed.|	9//2 is equal to 4 and 9.0//2.0 is equal to 4.0

 ###Comparison Operators

+Assume variable a holds 10 and variable b holds 20, then:

 |Operator |Description |Example |
 |:------------:|:--------------:|:--------------:|
 |==	|Checks if the value of two operands are equal or not, if yes then condition becomes true.|	(a == b) is not true.